 Practicing classical yoga means living yoga in your daily life rather than just practicing it in physical exercise.
 Doing this deepens your experience as you cultivate a spiritual practice, like meditation, alongside a physical one during your life’s journey.

 By introducing more of the Eight Limbs to your life, you will develop a stronger connection with your true self and a higher power, whatever that looks like to you.
-The yamas and niyamas are like the personal development side of yoga that leads to contentment.
+The Yamas and Niyamas are like the personal development side of yoga that leads to contentment.
 They encourage deeper exploration of yourself and prompt you to look at how you treat others and show up in the world.

 3. Enhancing your mindfulness